jfut/ganeti-rpm/doc/install-rhel.md

 **Mandatory** on master node.

-After you have initialized your cluster you need to join the other nodes to it.
-You can do so by executing the following command on the master node.
+After you initialize your cluster, join the other nodes to it by running the following command on the master node.

 ```bash